Hither Green: St. Swithun's Church

 In November 1888, the new parish of St. Swithun's was created.
 Designed by Ernest Newton the foundation stone was laid in July 1892 and the church, built of red Wrotham brick with Bath stone windows, was completed in 1904.
 Its organ previously came from Blenheim Palace.

 Wesleyan Church, Hither Green Lane

 The large non-conformist Wesleyan Church, designed by Josiah Gunton, standing in the angle of Hither Green Lane and Wellmeadow Road, was completed in 1900 to accommodate 700 people.
 It was built by C. Castle & Son of Lower Clapton of red brick with a nave, two aisles, a transept, chancel, organ chamber and galleries on three sides, along with a tall pinnacled tower.

 On the night of 11–12 September 1940, the church was destroyed in the Blitz.
 What was left of the church was torn down and the site was subsequently occupied by council-built flats.

 Hither Green TMD

 Hither Green TMD was opened by the Southern Railway in 1933.
 It remains in use in a reduced capacity as a DB Cargo UK depot.

+Governance

+Hither Green is part of the Hither Green ward for elections to Lewisham London Borough Council.